Argonne-National-Laboratory/neml/doc/sphinx/crystal_plasticity.rst

 Four frames of reference define the model kinematics: the initial crystal frame :math:`\Omega_c`, the reference frame :math:`\Omega_o`, the unloaded intermediate frame :math:`\Omega_l`, and the current frame :math:`\Omega`.
-The kinematic update defines how the material deformations from the reference frame at time zero to the current frame at the given time :math:`t`.
+The kinematic update defines how the material deforms from the reference frame at time zero to the current frame at the given time :math:`t`.

 .. image:: cp-frames.png